 What’s your bed for?
 No, this isn’t a trick question!
 We’re conditioned to believe that it’s for reading in, watching TV before falling asleep and a ton of other stuff like sewing and checking those last emails before bed, it’s not!
 First thing, remove the TV from the bedroom.
 I know it sounds drastic, but try it.

 Next, if you find yourself tossing and turning, get out of bed and do that someplace else.
 All you’re doing by staying in bed agonizing is allowing whatever is irking you to feed on itself, which isn’t helping your inability to fall asleep.
-If you want to get up and watch TV or read that murder mystery, that’s fine, but do it in the living room, not the bed.
+If you want to get up and watch TV or read that murder mystery, that’s fine, but do it in the Healthy Living room, not the bed.

 You keep this regimented sleep schedule during the week and then throw your rhythms off come the weekend.
-If your bedtime is normally 10:00 pm during the week but on the weekends you’re up till 3:00 am in the morning, your body is simply confused.
+If your bedtime is normally 10:00 pm during the week but on the weekends you’re up till 3:00 am in the morning, your Healthy Body is simply confused.
 Luckily, with a few simple adjustments you can help keep your snooze agenda all week long.

 Until next time,